johnson82nguyen/Django-Portfolio/README.md

 python -m pip install Django
 ```

 You will now have Django installed onto your device.
 This will give you access to django packages.
-Now once you have django modules on your system, let's create a virtual environment.
+Now once you have django on your system, let's create a virtual environment.

 To do so, run the following commands in your command line
 ```bash